An enterprise platform for managing access points at scale

 Test recruitment was performed with usertesting.com, targeting IT personnel who had experience supporting remote workers.

-Next, I wanted to get specific feedback from users.
+Meanwhile, I wanted to collect specific feedback from the confused users.

 Suggested improvements